codefresh-io/docs.codefresh.io/_docs/integrations/google-marketplace.md

 ## Step 2 - Setup communication with Codefresh SAAS

-To finish the installation we need to make Codefresh SAAS aware of the new builder.
+To finish the installation, we need to make Codefresh SAAS aware of the new builder.

-On the right hand side, a full command is shown that completes the installation.
+On the right hand-side, a full command is shown that completes the installation.

 {% include image.html
 lightbox="true"